-Authentically Spider-Man-feeling with vibrant FP-gameplay, rich cinematic storytelling, & crisp web-slinging mechanics, but flawed in combat system & open-world missions.
+Perhaps the most authentic Spider-Man project to-date – with vibrant FP-gameplay, rich cinematic storytelling/characterization, comics-lore, & crisp web-slinging mechanics, but flawed combat system, ill-balanced screentime, PS4-exclusivity, & mixed open-world missions.
 8.8/10.

 Plot Synopsis: Peter Parker is a teenager living in NYC.
 When he gets bitten by a radioactive spider during a school field trip to Oscorp, he develops spider-like powers, including the ability to shoot webbing from his hands and to climb up walls.
 When tragedy strikes close to his home, Peter must decide how to come to terms with the momentous loss but also how he must adjust to his new job as a masked superhero.
 Peter will face all manner of villains and those looking to cause trouble as he attempts to rid his city of corruption.